 Catalog books are hard to find once the exhibitions are over.
-If you search online such as alibris or amazon, those out-of-print catalogs command such sums that you wish you had bought them earlier.
+If you search online such as Alibris or Amazon, those out-of-print catalogs command such sums that you wish you had bought them earlier.
 Some of the catalog books are marvelous scholarly works and are also great to read.
 Of course, if one can make the trip to the exhibitions, these catalogs may become more tangible personally.
-But one can only attend so many exhibitions, there will always be some exhibitions that you wish you were there.
-But at least with catalogs you can read what are there.
+But one can only attend so many exhibitions, there will always be some exhibitions that you wish you were there for.
+But at least with catalogs, you can read what is there.

 In the future of this series, we will begin to list some catalog books that we have bought and may have visited the corresponding exhibitions.
 They are not antiques, nor perhaps even collectible, but truly interesting to read.

 Dutch New York Between East & West from New York Historical Society and Bard Graduate Center